lupyuen/pinephone-nuttx-usb/README.md

 TODO: Set PL7 to Power On LTE Modem

-TODO: Set PC4 to Reset LTE Modem
+TODO: Set PC4 to Deassert LTE Modem Reset

-TODO: Set PH8 to Enable LTE Modem
+TODO: Set PH8 to Enable LTE Modem (High or Low?)

 TODO: Set PB3 to Power On LTE Modem Switch